-A guest is a gift from God,” and this saying takes a special position in Iranian culture.
-No matter if it’s a foreigner or fellow compatriot, Iranians are ready to give the best of what they have.
+A guest is a gift from God(Allah),” and this saying takes a special position in Iranian culture.
+No matter if it’s a foreigner or a country man, Iranians are ready to give the best of what they have.
 This centuries-old tradition has intensified in recent years as more tourists come to satisfy their curiosity about this less-traveled destination and no doubt take back with themselves a lasting memory of Iranian hospitality.

 Ability to retain the Persian language